 Job Title: Classroom Teacher

-As a place-based learning environment and one purposefully centered on being teacher-powered, the School will create new professional opportunities for teachers, where teachers are responsible for the learning program and have the collective autonomy to make decisions influencing school success.
-The School will strive to ensure a unique and magnetic culture that empowers educators and celebrates the distinct attributes of all students and the learning environment.
+River Grove is a teacher-powered school and fosters a place-based learning environment.
+The school creates new professional opportunities for teachers, where teachers are responsible for the learning program and have the collective autonomy to make decisions influencing school success.
+The school strives to ensure a unique and magnetic culture that empowers educators and celebrates the distinct attributes of all students and the learning environment.

 A valid elementary teaching license issued by the Minnesota Department of Education.